Freer Gallery of Art: Founding

 The gallery was founded by Detroit railroad-car manufacturer and self-taught connoisseur Charles Lang Freer.
-He owned the largest collection of works by American artist James McNeill Whistler (1834-1903) and became a patron and friend of the famously irascible artist.
+He owned a very large collection of works by American artist James McNeill Whistler (1834-1903) and became a patron and friend of the irascible artist.
 Whistler made it very clear to Freer that if he helped him to build the premier Whistler collection, then that collection would have to be displayed in a city where tourists went.

 In 1908, Charles Moore, a former aide to Michigan United States Senator, James McMillin and the chairman of the United States Commission of Fine Arts, moved from Washington, D.C., to Detroit.
 Moore became friends with Freer, who was director of the Michigan Car Company, and persuaded Freer to permanently exhibit his 8,000-piece collection of Oriental art in Washington, D.C.
 Before then, Freer informally proposed to President Theodore Roosevelt that he give to the nation his art collection, funds to construct a building, and an endowment fund to provide for the study and acquisition of "very fine examples of Oriental, Egyptian, and Near Eastern fine arts."

 The Freer gift was accepted on behalf of the government by the Smithsonian Board of Regents in 1906.
 Freer's will, however, contained certain requirements that only objects from the permanent collection could be exhibited in the gallery, and that none of the art could be exhibited elsewhere.
 Freer felt strongly that all of the museum's holding should be readily accessible to scholars at all times.
 In addition, Freer's bequest to the Smithsonian came with the proviso that he would execute full curatorial control over the collection until his death.
 The Smithsonian initially hesitated at the requirements but the intercession of President Theodore Roosevelt allowed for the project to proceed.
 The Freer Gallery possesses an autographed letter from Roosevelt inviting Freer to visit him at the White House, reflecting the personal interest Roosevelt showed in the development of the museum.
 Freer died before the art gallery was completed.